 Once your one campaign is over, it might seem tempting to sit back and relax after all the chaos.
 Sadly, that’s the wrong approach.
 Now’s the time to be more proactive than ever, using your time to reflect on how the campaign went.
-And, though it’s tempting, don’t get distracted by the next exciting campaign idea.
+Although it’s tempting, don’t get distracted by the next exciting campaign idea.
 This time is for reflection only.
-After all, you’d never head down the same road if you’d recently discovered it was a bumpy ride.
+After all, you wouldn’t head out on the road again if you’d recently discovered your engine wasn’t up to scratch.

 The new route: Take time to reflect